tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Success is not final, failure is not fatal: it is the courage to continue that counts."</i>
+<i>"Continuous effort - not strength or intelligence - is the key to unlocking our potential."</i>
 <br>
 <b>- Winston Churchill</b>
 </blockquote>